Falsified medicines directives – preventing drug falsification

 With our aggregations solutions TQS-CP and TQS-CP Bottle this is exactly what you’re providing your customers with: Drugs that are verifiable at pack and pallet level.
 The operator fills the shipping box in layers.
 The integrated camera captures the codes of the medicine boxes after each layer.
 When the box is filled and the aggregation level is complete, the TQS-CP automatically creates the correct label.
 This works on multiple aggregation levels.

 GS1 international – guardian of the identification numbers

 56 countries – 72 upcoming deadlines:

 All global serialisation requirements at a glance – compact and comprehensible

 In 2011, the EU Falsified Medicines Directive 2011/62/EU was published.
-After a transition period of three years, it applies to all prescription-only and selected OTC drugs in the European Union from February 2019.
-The non-EU countries Iceland and Norway will also be subject to the European Falsified Medicines Directive.
+It applies to all prescription-only and selected OTC drugs in the European Union since February 2019.
+The non-EU countries Iceland and Norway are also subject to the European Falsified Medicines Directive.
 Italy, Belgium and Greece serialised even before February 2019.
 Not in accordance with the EU directive, but using vignettes or bollini (stickers).
 They have a further six years in which to implement the EU directive in full.
-Drugs which do not bear the necessary security features according to the EU FMD (Falsified Medicines Directive) after the cut-off date may no longer be sold in the EU.
+Drugs which do not bear the necessary security features according to the EU FMD (Falsified Medicines Directive) may no longer be sold in the EU.
 In practice, the pharmacist will scan the individual pack before dispensing it to the patient.
 The drug must not be dispensed if the scan returns an error message.